16 days China highlights and Tibet tour from Beijing

 Early morning visit the Temple of Heaven, a holy place for the emperors during Ming and Qing Dynasties to pray to the God of Heaven for good harvest.
 Seen from above, the temple halls are round and the bases square, shapes respectively symbolizing heaven and the earth.
 Morning is considered as a good time to visit Temple of Heaven as seniors go there for morning exercises with traditional music, dancing and Taichi, etc..

-Afterwards drive about 2 hours to visit Mutianyu Great Wall with breathtaking views of rolling mountains.
+Afterwards, drive about 2 hours to visit Mutianyu Great Wall with breathtaking views of rolling mountains.
 Comparison with Badaling, Mutianyu Great Wall is less crowded and you will have oppotunity to see both restored and un-restored walls.
-We always suggest our clients to head east towards to the Tower One where they can enjoy the wonderful restored wall and after a short walk to get to the un-restored sections.
+We always suggest our clients head east towards Tower One where they can enjoy the wonderful restored wall and after a short walk to get to the un-restored sections.

-You will have a chance to explore the ancient Hutong culture in the last day staying in Beijing.
+You will have a chance to explore the ancient Hutong culture on the last day staying in Beijing.
 After breakfast, head to Shichahai Area and take one hour to visit a 300 years old courtyard.
-With the assistance of your English speaking tour guide, you will learn about the history, culture and layout of Beijing Hutongs.
-Talk with the local housekeepers to gain direct insight to these historical places.
+With the assistance of your English speaking tour guide, you will learn about the history, culture, and layout of Beijing Hutongs.
+Talk with the local housekeepers to gain direct insight into these historical places.
 Do all this while experiencing the life of local Beijingers by taking the rickshaw through the Hutongs.

 After you are dropped off at the Silver Ingot Bridge (Yinding Bridge), walk along the old Tobacco Pipe Lean Street (Yandai Xiejie) which has over 800 years history, and stop at the Drum Tower to witness the surrounding Hutongs and traditional courtyards from an aerial view.